- Sochi Olympic Park Tickets to Run for $6

 - Russia to Cap Sochi 2014 Hotel Rates at $450

-MOSCOW, January 16 (R-Sport) - Fans wishing to buy tickets to the Sochi Winter Games must register their personal details with the Russian authorities first, organizing committee head Dmitry Chernyshenko said Wednesday.
+MOSCOW, January 16 (R-Sport) - Fans wishing to attend the Sochi Winter Games will be asked to register personal details with the Russian authorities first, organizing committee head Dmitry Chernyshenko said Wednesday.

 “A person who wants to buy a ticket will be requested to voluntarily register for the database.
 It’s confirmation that he is a well-behaved fan.
 He joins a sort of Sochi 2014 fan club,” Chernyshenko said.

 “It’s similar to accreditation for sporting competitions.
-You don’t have to view this as a policing measure,” he said.
+You don’t have to view this as a policing measure.”

 The first state ID cards have been issued this month on a voluntary basis and will be compulsorily from the start of next year.
 They have attracted condemnation from some Russian civil liberties activists.

 Organizers are in talks with state-owned bank Sberbank, the country’s largest retail lender, about merging the database with the national ID card information.

 “We’re holding negotiations with Sberbank to unite this with the procedure for receiving the Universal Electronic Card, the electronic card of every inhabitant of our country,” he said.

 The Sochi 2014 Winter Olympics will be held from February 7 to 23 next year.

 You may place this material on your blog by copying the link.